rustls/rustls-ffi/README.md

 # Build

-You'll need to [install the Rust toolchain](https://rustup.rs/) and a C compiler (gcc and clang should both work).
-Once you've got the Rust toolchain installed, run `cargo install cbindgen`.
-Then, to build in optimized mode:
+You'll need to [install the Rust toolchain](https://rustup.rs/) version 1.52.1 or above and a C compiler (gcc and clang should both work).
+To build in optimized mode:

     make